phac-nml/biohansel/docs/source/user-docs/usage.rst

 .. code-block:: bash

     # OPTIONAL: To create new Conda environment input this command on terminal:
-    conda create -n "*name of environment*" python=3.6
+    conda create -n "name of environment" python=3.6
-    # Then to create/activate conda environment:
+    # Then to create/activate conda environment: (*note* name of environment is what user decides to name environment)
-    source activate *name of environment*
+    source activate name of environment

     # You can then install biohansel in the new environment
     # To deactivate environment, input: